Noirmoutier: History

 St. Mary Euphrasia Pelletier was born on this island on 31 July 1796.

 Geography

-The island comprises ten localities and four distinct Communes of France.
+The island comprises ten localities and four distinct communes.
 Its length is approximately 25 km, and its width varies from 500 m to 15 km.
 Its area of 4877 ha.

 Noirmoutier is referred to as the Island of Mimosas, due to the temperateness of its climate, which allows for the flowering of Acacia dealbata (mimosa) year-round.
 The island is predominantly salt marsh and salt banks, sand dunes and evergreen oak forests.

 The communes of the island are grouped into a communauté de communes.
 The communes are: